Oman National Day around the world in 2023

 When is Oman National Day?

 Oman's National Day is November 18th.
-This date celebrates independence from Portugal control in 1650.
+This date celebrates independence from Portuguese control in 1650.
 This holiday is the start of a two-day break, as November 19th is also a public holiday to mark the birthday of the Sultan of Oman, Qaboos bin Said al Said.

 If either of these days falls on a weekend, a substitute day may be observed.